-The fact remains that most of us are consuming well above 2,300 milligrams of sodium, and the consequences can be serious.
+The fact remains that salts are present in most foods today – especially processed foods.
+Most of us are consuming well above 2,300 milligrams of sodium, and the consequences can be serious.

 Dr. Michael Alderman and Dr. Hillel Cohen of the Albert Einstein College of Medicine reviewed 23 observational studies covering some 360,000 individuals and published their comprehensive results in the July 2012 edition of the American Journal of Hypertension.
 They found that both the very low and very high levels of salt consumption negatively affected health, but in between those extremes, a very broad safe range of salt consumption resulted in optimum health.

-The August 14, 2014 issue of the New England Journal of Medicine summarised the latest research on the impact of sodium (salt) consumption from 3 different studies .
+The August 14, 2014 issue of the New England Journal of Medicine summarised research on the impact of sodium (salt) consumption from 3 different studies .

 More than 73 % of the countries in the world consume between 2,800-5,500 mg sodium per day (7,112-13,970 mg salt or 1¼ – 2 ½ teaspoons), where the negative health impacts are the least.

-Iodised salt , called 'fake salt' by some, doesn't have the same benefits unfortunately.
-Lacking many of the original minerals and supplemented with various chemicals, this type of salt can cause excess fluid in your body tissues and lead to various health issues.
+Iodised salt , called ‘fake salt’ by some, can lack many of the original minerals a natural salt offers and has been supplemented with chemicals.
+This type of salt can cause excess fluid in your body tissues and lead to various health issues.

-First, a craving for salt (which decreases when consuming unrefined salts) often camouflage a need for other minerals than sodium chloride, the main mineral in salt.
+A salt craving (which decreases when consuming unrefined salts) often camouflages a need for other minerals than sodium chloride, the main mineral in salt.
 Other minerals and trace represent a minute percentage in the composition of salt.
 Therefore we need to get these other minerals from a different source in our diet.
-That is why a diet rich in vegetation is so important, they are the main source of minerals for our body.
+That is why a plant rich diet is so important, as they provide the main source of minerals for our body.

-The vegetation from the sea (seaweed) in particular is a very concentred source of minerals, up to 20 times the amount found in land vegetables for the same weight.
-So a little seaweed everyday goes a long way...
+Sea plants (seaweed) provide a very concentrated source of minerals, up to 20 times the amount found in land vegetables for the same weight.
+So a little seaweed everyday goes a long way…

-Few of us get enough of these important trace elements in our diets, yet we eat high amounts of sodium in salt.
+Few of us get enough of these important trace elements in our diets, yet we consume high amounts of sodium through salt intake.
 Dutch researchers have determined that a low potassium intake has the same impact on your blood pressure as high salt consumption does.
-Surveys show that the average consumption of potassium & magnesium is generally inadequate in most people's diet.
+Surveys show that the average consumption of potassium & magnesium is generally inadequate in most people’s diet.
 Striving for a diet rich in magnesium & potassium will help balance salt intake.

-Pacific Harvest produces ‘Kelp Salt’, which combines the many health benefits of natural sea salt - from NZ, with those of kelp seaweed.
-Kelp Salt is a natural sea salt using iodine naturally occurring in kelp to produce a ‘naturally iodised natural sea salt’.
+Natural sea salt has been found to be too weak in iodine to provide any substantial supplementation to our diet; but iodine is naturally plentiful in sea vegetables/seaweeds.
+Pacific Harvest produces ‘Kelp Salt’, which combines the many health benefits of natural sea salt – from NZ, with those of kelp seaweed.
+Kelp Salt is a natural sea salt using iodine naturally occurring in kelp, to produce a ‘naturally iodised natural sea salt’.
 Its strong mineral taste is satisfying, therefore requiring a smaller amount to get the salty taste.

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and should be verified by a qualified health practitioner for specific & individual needs & requirements.